terminalcloud/apps/docs/mesos_slave.md

 ## About this Mesos deployment snapshot
 This Snapshot is intended to provide an easy way to deploy a Mesos Slave Server.
-Before start this snapshot please make sure that there is a Master server already running and that you know the IP address of it.
+Before starting this snapshot, please make sure that there is a Master server already running and that you know the IP address of it.

 ---

 # Usage
 - Spin up your Mesos Slave snapshot
-- Provide the Master Node IP to the statup script (Already running in the console)
+- Provide the Master Node IP to the startup script (Already running in the console)
-- Acess the Mesos Status Panel in your master node and check if this slave is registered (This process can take a couple minutes).
+- Access the Mesos Status Panel in your master node and check if this slave is registered (This process can take a couple minutes).

 ---